nplan/HomeButtons/docs/setup.md

 After inserting the battery, press any button to wake the device and start Wi-Fi setup procedure.

-> If the device doesn't wake when pressing a button, please briefly connect it to an USB-C charger
+> If the device doesn't wake when pressing a button, briefly connect it to an USB-C charger

 > If you don't complete the setup in 10 minutes, *Home Buttons* will turn off again to save battery.
 Press any button to wake the device and start again.